ROCm/HIP/README.md

 ## What is this repository for? ###

-HIP allows developers to convert CUDA code to portable C++.
-The same source code can be compiled to run on NVIDIA or AMD GPUs.
+**HIP is a C++ Runtime API and Kernel Language that allows developers to create portable applications for AMD and NVIDIA GPUs from single source code.**

 Key features include:

 * HIP is very thin and has little or no performance impact over coding directly in CUDA or hcc "HC" mode.